 Tell Me Thursday

 I started genealogy research about mid-1999.
 My grandfather had passed away in April of that year.
 Since then I’ve done a lot of research not only for myself, but for friends and other relatives.
-In 2006, I married the love of my life, Darcy, and welcomed the birth of our daughter, Aerissa Jean, in 2010.
-I can’t wait to tell her stories about all of her ancestors.
+In 2006, I married the love of my life, Darcy, and welcomed the birth of our daughter, Aerissa Jean, in 2010 and our son, Xander Lee, in 2012.
+I can’t wait to tell them stories about all of their ancestors.

 A Featured Post

 I recently took another shot at translating an entry from the Slownik Geograficzny.
 This time I worked on translating the entry for Święte, which is the town where my great-great grandparents were married and some of their family had lived.
 Here is my translation.
 You can find the original entry by visiting the University of Warsaw’s website […]